-The research programme shall consist of a brief but complete description of the proposal.
+The research programme shall consist of brief but complete information about the nomination.
 It may cover a maximum of 8 page-numbered A4 pages in Arial, font size 11, single line spacing and 2.5 cm margins, including references and any images.

 The research programme must include the following headings and information, listed in the following order: